Applying for a waiting list transfer

-A tenancy transfer is different to a tenancy exchange, where you arrange to swap your home with another council or housing association tenant.
+A waiting list transfer is different to a transfer between secure contract-holders, where you arrange to swap your home with another secure contract-holder.

-Contact your council’s housing office or your housing association to apply for a tenancy transfer.
+Contact your community landlord to apply for a waiting list transfer.
 You will be asked to fill in a form or register online.

-Every council should provide free information about how to make an application for a tenancy transfer and how their transfer scheme works.
+Every council or community landlord should provide free information about how to apply for a waiting list transfer and how this scheme works.

 You will be asked for information about why you need to move.
 Explain in detail any special needs, difficulties or problems you or your family have – for example a health condition that makes your current home unsuitable.
 Enclose copies of any evidence that you have (such as photographs, letters from your doctor etc.)

-Your chances of getting a tenancy transfer will depend on:
+Your chances of getting a waiting list transfer will depend on:

 - the reasons you want to move